-When the system is set to Call Appearance mode and a T1 Gateway or SIP Gateway is installed, use the Direct Inward Dial page to assign unique telephone numbers to specific Desksets.
+When the system is set to Call Appearance mode, use the Direct Inward Dial page to assign unique telephone numbers to specific Desksets.
 Callers can bypass the Call Queue, Auto Attendant, or Operator by using those telephone numbers.
 The T1 Gateway and SIP Gateway use the Direct Inward Dial (DID) data from your Telephone Service Provider to automatically route incoming calls.
-See "Direct Inward Dial" in the Synapse Administrator's Guide.
+See "Direct Inward Dial" in the System Administrator's Guide.